orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 You can now download the dataset as YoloV8 model and start training.

-To train you can use something like this: `yolo detect train data=path/to/people-escalators-left.v2i.yolov8\data.yaml model=yolov8x-oiv7.pt epochs=100 imgsz=640`
+To train you can adjust the path to where you downloaded/unzipped the dataset to run: `yolo detect train data=path/to/people-escalators-left.v2i.yolov8\data.yaml model=yolov8x-oiv7.pt epochs=100 imgsz=640`

+Feel free to experiment with other lighter YOLOv8 base models (e.g. yolov8s, yolov8n).

+While yolov8x-oiv7.png is heavier it can still achieve 15-30fps.

 Here you can see model performing on a test set video and a new video from a new camera: